BiancaStoecker/complex-similarity-evaluation/README.md

 ## Requirements

 Any 64-bit Linux installation with [GLIBC 2.5](http://unix.stackexchange.com/a/120381) or newer (i.e. any Linux distribution that is newer than CentOS 6).
 Gurobi is required for solving the binary linear program.
-The libraries `libgurobi75.so`, `libGurobiJni75.so` and `gurobi.jar` must be installed system-wide or copied to the folder `lib`.
+The libraries `libgurobi75.so`, `libGurobiJni75.so` and `gurobi.jar` must be installed system-wide or copied to the folder `tools/ged/lib`.
 A Gurobi licence key must be installed.

 #### Variant a: Installing Miniconda on your system